ncguilbeault/BonZeb/Examples/Multi-animal Tracking/README.md

 ![](images/freeswimming9.png)

-This output is processed by a `PythonTransform` node, which generates the final output of the `MultiAnimalTracking` group workflow.
+This output is processed by a `PythonTransform` node, which generates the final output of the `MultiAnimalTracking` workflow.

 ![](images/freeswimming10.png)